SharifAmit/Semi-supervised-Phishing-Detection-GAN/README.md

 # Semi-supervised-Phishing-Detection-GAN

-This code is for our paper "RV-GAN: Segmenting Retinal Vascular Structure inFundus Photographs using a Novel Multi-scaleGenerative Adversarial Network" and currently is under review.
+This code is for our paper "Semi-supervised Conditional GAN for Simultaneous Generation and Detection of Phishing URLs: A Game theoretic Perspective" and currently is under review.

 ### Arxiv Pre-print
 ```